Beecher family: Lyman Beecher (1775–1863)

 Presbyterian minister, American Temperance Society co-founder and leader.
 Beecher was born in New Haven, Connecticut, to David Beecher, a blacksmith, and Esther Hawley Lyman.
 His mother died shortly after his birth, and he was committed to the care of his uncle Lot Benton, as W. Bray, and at the age of eighteen entered Yale, graduating in 1797.
 He spent 1798 in Yale Divinity School under the tutelage of his mentor Timothy Dwight.
 He was president of Lane Theological Seminary, in Cincinnati.

 Catharine Esther Beecher (1800–1878)

 American educator known for her forthright opinions on female education as well as her vehement support of the many benefits of the incorporation of kindergarten into children's education.

 William Henry Beecher (1802–1889)

 American minister who was called "The Unlucky" because misfortune attended all his ventures.

 Harriet Elizabeth Beecher (1811–1896)

 American abolitionist and author, best known for her novel Uncle Tom's Cabin (1852), which depicts the harsh conditions for enslaved African Americans.
 The book reached millions as a novel and play, and became influential in the United States and Great Britain, energizing anti-slavery forces in the American North, while provoking widespread anger in the South.
-Stowe wrote 30 books, including novels, three travel memoirs, and collections of articles and letters.
+Stowe wrote more than 30 books, including novels, three travel memoirs, and collections of articles and letters.
 She was influential for both her writings and her public stances on social issues of the day.